Table of Contents

-- Unknown disease condition: There is also another possibility that the symptoms may be real and the symptoms are due to a disease whose etiology is not fully explored and diagnosed.
+- Unknown disease condition: The symptoms may be due to a disease where the etiology is not fully explored and diagnosed.

 Therapy of Somatoform Disorders

-The two main modalities of the treatment which are recognized for the somatoform disorder are behavioral psychotherapy and pharmacotherapy.
-Both have its own role and the physician need to strike a balance in the employment of both the strategies for the benefit of the patient.
-The behavioral psychotherapy is widely employed.
+The two main treatment modalities for somatic symptom disorders are behavioral psychotherapy and pharmacotherapy.
+Each has its own role, and the physician needs to strike a balance between both strategies for the patient’s benefit.

 General treatment attributes